Top 6 Benefits of Vocational and Technical Education for High School Students

 Here, we'll review the benefits of vocational and technical schools for students still in high school.

 1. Shortening Freshman Year

-One of the most motivating reasons for taking vocational school courses during high school is the ability to shorten a student's freshman year at college.
-Since traditional college years, quarters and semesters are typically based on credits earned, a student can significantly shorten their freshman year by accumulating enough college credits during their junior and senior years of high school.
+One of the most motivating reasons for taking vocational school courses during high school is shortening a student's freshman year at college.
+Since traditional college years, quarters and semesters are typically based on credits earned, and a student can significantly shorten their freshman year by accumulating enough college credits during their junior and senior years of high school.

-For some students, this might add up enough to cut their freshman year in half.
+For some students, this might add up enough to cut their freshman year in a half.

 2. Earning College Credits

 While not every school offers the option, many vocational and technical schools open their entry-level classes to high school students who have demonstrated a good aptitude for college-style learning.

 This option is typically determined through a guidance counselor, although some schools let high-school students sign up for classes.
 There is typically either a grade or age limit – check with the school you're interested in to determine if this applies to you.

 Since the classes taken are at the college level, these programs give high school students a chance to head-start their college education.
 These are typically taken at night after the regular high school day is over or during the day.
 Daytime classes usually provide students with a pass for leaving their high-school campus at a particular time.
 The students can put credits earned through these programs toward first-year generals at a traditional university or college.

 Since the typical vocational and technical school atmosphere is someplace between high school and college, it makes an ideal place for high school students to become used to a different type of learning experience.